vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 A fundamental skill needed by all practitioners deploying to Kubernetes is debugging issues as they arise on the Kubernetes Platform.
-Issues can range from application deployment issues, to Kubernetes system issues, to network issues.
+Issues can range from application deployment issues, to Kubernetes system issues, or to network issues.
 The problem is, what is a good starting point for debugging?

 ## What You Will Learn